Monica MontesaJune 08, 2022

 What is recruitment marketing?

-Recruitment marketing refers to the strategies and tactics an organization’s talent acquisition team can use to find, attract, engage, and nurture talent before they apply for a job.
-Traditionally, marketing is used to raise brand awareness, drive engagement, and convert leads into paying customers, but talent acquisition teams can apply similar practices to find the best talent and culture fit for their company.
+Recruitment marketing refers to the strategies and tactics an organization’s TA team can use to find, attract, engage, and nurture talent before they apply for a job.
+Traditionally, marketing is used to raise brand awareness, drive engagement, and convert leads into paying customers, but TA teams can apply similar practices to find the best talent and culture fit for their company.

 Proactive campaigning happens before the immediate need to fill a role presents itself, like in the case of preparing for seasonal or cyclical hiring.
 Reactive campaigning, on the other hand, happens as the result of an unplanned departure.

-Recruitment marketing tactics are also relevant for both external candidates and internal candidates.
-While external recruitment marketing focuses on bringing new talent into an organization, internal recruitment marketing educates current employees on different career paths available in the organization, and helps them progress and build skills to move their career forward.
+Recruitment marketing tactics are relevant for candidates, employees, and alumni employees.
+While external recruitment marketing focuses on bringing new talent into an organization, internal recruitment marketing educates current employees on different career paths available in the organization, provides them with specific job-matching opportunities based on their profiles, and helps them progress and build skills to move their careers forward.

 Regardless of whether the recruitment is proactive or reactive, internal or external, the recruitment marketing funnel can be used to illustrate how a job seeker moves through each stage of their candidate journey.

 2. Consideration.
-Introduce your value proposition as an employer.
+This introduces your value proposition as an employer.
 The candidate researches the role and your organization more thoroughly to consider whether or not they are interested.

 3. Interest.
-The job seeker has a positive, personalized experience through various recruitment marketing channels which encourages them to apply.
+The job seeker has a positive, personalized experience through various engagements such as a career site, chatbot, SMS, and email which encourages them to apply.

 4. Application.
 During this phase, job seekers apply and interview for the role.
-Applying to a role should be a seamless experience so candidates can apply quickly and are left with a positive impression.
-A difficult or confusing application process can increase friction and decrease your applicants.
-On top of that, hiring managers, recruiters, and others participating in the interview process should "sell" working for the company.
-Explain the value, benefits, and skills the job seeker will get as an employee.
+This should be a seamless experience so candidates can apply quickly and are left with a positive impression.
+A difficult or confusing application process can increase friction and decrease your number of applicants.
+The hiring team should "sell" working for the company by explaining the value, benefits, and skills the job seeker will get as an employee.

 5. Selection.
 A candidate is selected to fill a position.
 They use all of the information at their disposal, including their perception of the employer brand, salary, benefits, and more to decide whether or not to join an organization.

 6. Hire.
 Finally, if a candidate accepts the offer, they are hired as an employee.
-It is at this stage that they can post a review of their recruitment experience.
+It is at this stage that they can post a review of their recruitment experience and start the onboarding process.

-The recruitment marketing tactics discussed throughout this guide will help you move job candidates through the recruitment marketing funnel from awareness to application.
+The recruitment marketing examples and tactics discussed in this guide will help you move job candidates through the funnel from awareness to hire — with ease.

-However, while many recruiters and talent acquisition teams use the terms “recruitment marketing” and “talent marketing” interchangeably, others believe “talent marketing” is a broader concept that involves the entire candidate lifecycle — including the awareness, hiring, employment, and post-employment stages — while recruitment marketing only includes the hiring stage.
+While many recruiters and TA teams use the terms “recruitment marketing” and “talent marketing” interchangeably, others believe “talent marketing” is a broader concept that involves the entire candidate lifecycle — including the awareness, hiring, employment, and post-employment stages — while recruitment marketing only includes the hiring stage.

 For the sake of this guide, we will refer to talent marketing as the broader, entire-lifecycle strategy within which recruitment marketing fits.
-Our focus in this guide is teaching you about the successful marketing strategies and tactics recruiters can use up to the point of hire.
+Our focus in this guide is to help you build a successful recruitment strategy using marketing techniques and tactics that recruiters can implement up to the point of hire.

 4 recruitment marketing myths

-There are a few persuasive misconceptions (or myths) that could hurt or misguide your recruitment marketing strategy.
-Below, we’ll briefly debunk them.
+There are a few persuasive myths and misconceptions that could misguide your recruitment marketing strategy.
+Let’s debunk them:

 Myth 1: You should only promote your employer brand when you have job openings.
 Recruitment marketing isn’t only about promoting open roles.
-It’s also about marketing your employer brand and building a large talent pipeline you can call upon once you do have an open role.
-Strong recruitment marketing strategies enhance the reputation of your employer brand, build your talent pipeline, and help you fill roles.
+It’s also about marketing your organization and building a large talent pipeline you can call upon once you do have an open role.
+Strong recruitment marketing strategies enhance the reputation of your employer brand, build your talent pipeline, and help you fill roles once they are open.

 Myth 2: Job seekers only care about money and perks.
 On the contrary, data shows that job seekers care about your employer brand and reputation.
-In fact, 84% of employees would consider leaving their current role for another company with an excellent reputation.
+In fact, 63% of employees would consider leaving their current role for another company with a better reputation and learning and development opportunities.
 A great employer brand is a benefit that can make up for a lower salary or fewer perks.

 Myth 3: Just posting your opening on a job board is enough to fill roles.
-While this is one strategic way to promote a job role, there are many effective recruitment marketing strategies and channels, as mentioned in the section above, that help recruiters build their employer brand and promote roles.
-To quickly fill roles and build your talent pipeline, you should rely on multiple recruitment marketing channels.
+While this is one strategic way to promote a job role, there are many effective recruitment marketing strategies and channels that help recruiters build their employer brand and fill roles.
+To quickly fill job openings and build your talent pipeline, you should rely on multiple recruitment marketing channels, as well as recruitment marketing automation, to get your messages across quickly and effectively.

-Myth 4: Long application forms deter uninterested applicants.
+Myth 4: Long application forms aren’t a dealbreaker for applicants.
 60% of job seekers quit the online application process due to form length or complexity.
 That 60% includes great applicants.
-A long, difficult application process may stop them from applying, as they have other options.
+A long, difficult application process may stop candidates from applying, and limit your pool of candidates to choose from.

-Defining a recruitment marketing strategy helps talent acquisition teams and recruiters understand their goals and what steps they need to take to reach them.
+Defining a recruitment marketing strategy helps TA teams and recruiters understand their goals and what steps they need to take to reach them.

 What is an employer brand and why does it matter?